stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   Dr. Willett and Mr. Ward caught something of a profound, subtle, and insidious cosmic fear from this data as it was gradually unfolded, and almost trembled in following up the vague, mad thought which had simultaneously reached their minds.
-The false beard and glasses&mdash;the crabbed Curwen penmanship&mdash;the old portrait and its tiny scar&mdash;  and the altered youth in the hospital with such a scar  &mdash;that deep, hollow voice on the telephone&mdash;was it not of this that Mr. Ward was reminded when his son barked forth those pitiable tones to which he now claimed to be reduced?
+The false beard and glasses--the crabbed Curwen penmanship--the old portrait and its tiny scar--  and the altered youth in the hospital with such a scar  --that deep, hollow voice on the telephone--was it not of this that Mr. Ward was reminded when his son barked forth those pitiable tones to which he now claimed to be reduced?
 Who had ever seen Charles and Allen together?
 Yes, the officials had once, but who later on?
 Was it not when Allen left that Charles suddenly lost his growing fright and began to live wholly at the bungalow?
-Curwen&mdash;Allen&mdash;Ward&mdash;in what blasphemous and abominable fusion had two ages and two persons become involved?
-That damnable resemblance of the picture to Charles&mdash;had it not used to stare and stare, and follow the boy around the room with its eyes?
-Why, too, did both Allen and Charles copy Joseph Curwen&rsquo;s handwriting, even when alone and off guard?
-And then the frightful work of those people&mdash;the lost crypt of horrors that had aged the doctor overnight;
+Curwen--Allen--Ward--in what blasphemous and abominable fusion had two ages and two persons become involved?
+That damnable resemblance of the picture to Charles--had it not used to stare and stare, and follow the boy around the room with its eyes?
+Why, too, did both Allen and Charles copy Joseph Curwen's handwriting, even when alone and off guard?
+And then the frightful work of those people--the lost crypt of horrors that had aged the doctor overnight;
-the starved monsters in the noisome pits; the awful formula which had yielded such nameless results; the message in minuscules found in Willett&rsquo;s pocket; the papers and the letters and all the talk of graves and &ldquo;salts&rdquo; and discoveries&mdash;whither did everything lead?
+the starved monsters in the noisome pits; the awful formula which had yielded such nameless results; the message in minuscules found in Willett's pocket; the papers and the letters and all the talk of graves and  "salts " and discoveries--whither did everything lead?
 In the end Mr. Ward did the most sensible thing.
 Steeling himself against any realisation of why he did it, he gave the detectives an article to be shewn to such Pawtuxet shopkeepers as had seen the portentous Dr. Allen.
-That article was a photograph of his luckless son, on which he now carefully drew in ink the pair of heavy glasses and the black pointed beard which the men had brought from Allen&rsquo;s room.
+That article was a photograph of his luckless son, on which he now carefully drew in ink the pair of heavy glasses and the black pointed beard which the men had brought from Allen's room.

   For two hours he waited with the doctor in the oppressive house where fear and miasma were slowly gathering as the empty panel in the upstairs library leered and leered and leered.
 Then the men returned.
 Yes.
 The altered photograph was a very passable likeness of Dr.
 Allen.
 Mr. Ward turned pale, and Willett wiped a suddenly dampened brow with his handkerchief.
-Allen&mdash;Ward&mdash;Curwen&mdash;it was becoming too hideous for coherent thought.
+Allen--Ward--Curwen--it was becoming too hideous for coherent thought.
 What had the boy called out of the void, and what had it done to him?
 What, really, had happened from first to last?
-Who was this Allen who sought to kill Charles as too &lsquo;squeamish&rsquo;, and why had his destined victim said in the postscript to that frantic letter that he must be so completely obliterated in acid?
-Why, too, had the minuscule message, of whose origin no one dared think, said that &ldquo;Curwen&rdquo; must be likewise obliterated?
+Who was this Allen who sought to kill Charles as too &lsquo;squeamish', and why had his destined victim said in the postscript to that frantic letter that he must be so completely obliterated in acid?
+Why, too, had the minuscule message, of whose origin no one dared think, said that  "Curwen " must be likewise obliterated?
 What was the   change,   and when had the final stage occurred?
-That day when his frantic note was received&mdash;he had been nervous all the morning, then there was an alteration.
+That day when his frantic note was received--he had been nervous all the morning, then there was an alteration.
 He had slipped out unseen and swaggered boldly in past the men hired to guard him.
 That was the time, when he was out.
-But no&mdash;had he not cried out in terror as he entered his study&mdash;this very room?
+But no--had he not cried out in terror as he entered his study--this very room?
 What had he found there?
-Or wait&mdash;  what had found him?
-That simulacrum which brushed boldly in without having been seen to go&mdash;was that an alien shadow and a horror forcing itself upon a trembling figure which had never gone out at all?
+Or wait--  what had found him?
+That simulacrum which brushed boldly in without having been seen to go--was that an alien shadow and a horror forcing itself upon a trembling figure which had never gone out at all?
 Had not the butler spoken of queer noises?

   Willett rang for the man and asked him some low-toned questions.
 It had, surely enough, been a bad business.
-There had been noises&mdash;a cry, a gasp, a choking, and a sort of clattering or creaking or thumping, or all of these.
+There had been noises--a cry, a gasp, a choking, and a sort of clattering or creaking or thumping, or all of these.
 And Mr. Charles was not the same when he stalked out without a word.
 The butler shivered as he spoke, and sniffed at the heavy air that blew down from some open window upstairs.
 Terror had settled definitely upon the house, and only the